mttk/mttk.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 27 year old PhD student working in the intersection of machine learning and natural language processing, in an area called representation learning.

-I'm trying to discover what are the limitations of neural and distributed word and sentence representations and fix them.
+I'm trying to discover what the limitations of neural and distributed word and sentence representations are and find interpretable and efficient fixes.